 The Loisaida Cultural Archives honors the breadth of achievements and resolve of the Loisaida community from the harsh times of disinvestment (1970-80s) to contemporary issues of displacement prevention and archival inclusion of LatinX stories and contributions.
-It does that through recording neighborhood oral histories, art exhibits, gatherings, meetings and more.
-The different opportunities and activities offered through the archives are designed to introduce the old neighborhood to newcomers and rebuild a community’s sense of self, and preserve the history of the less recognized and grass-roots collaborations that shaped the Lower East Side and continues to shape it presently.
+It does that through recording neighborhood oral histories, art, photography, ephemera, documents while opening these to discussion in gatherings, meetings, exhibitions, publications and more.

-As part of the archives, Loisaida is designing an Interactive Community Board as a place to Know Your Rights and bring about an overview of basic rules appealing to the moral responsibilities of citizens and officials to coexist peacefully.
-Celebrating citizens is key to the archives as we are open to host workshops and experimental events where researchers, scholars, hobbyists and artists invite residents to participate in cultural and recreational activities encouraging intergenerational cross sharing of ideas and skills.
+Celebrating citizens is key to the Loisaida Cultural Archives as we are open to hosting workshops and experimental events where researchers, scholars, hobbyists and artists invite residents to participate in cultural and recreational activities encouraging intergenerational cross sharing of ideas and skills.
+For more information email info@loisaida.org

 Exhibitions: